thebrownbreadtoast/dotfiles/README.md

 # mes-configurations
 A set of personalised configurations and dotfiles for UNIX-like machines.
+Currently using with Ubuntu 22.04.1 LTS.

 Steps to use:
 - `apt install git vim zsh`